 My Nani (maternal grandmother) was an exceptionally intelligent woman!
 Unfortunately, despite having numerous talents and her progressive attitude, she was mostly misunderstood, and (in) famous for her sharp tongue.
 I remember once she came into the courtyard, fuming with anger, and gave us, a bunch of her grandkids (granddaughters), piece of her mind in her iconic style.
 Our crime: we were dancing and singing on top of our lungs to a popular song, with lyrics like, “Chudi maza na degi, kangan maza na dega, tere bagair sajan sawan maja na dega….” from the movie Sanam Bewafa (Year 1991).
 I remember being puzzled by her outburst and attributed it to one of her idiosyncrasies.
 Not just singing/dancing on romantic songs, she was aversive of the sight of little children watching any kind of television.
 Let’s say we were not really fond of spending summer vacation in my grandma’s home!

-Fast forward to a couple of years ago, while browsing Netflix I saw the title “Jab We Met”.
-I had watched the movie ages ago and thought of rewatching it.
-I convinced my older kid to watch it with me.
-He was around 10-11 years old then.
+Fast forward to last year, while browsing Netflix I saw the title “Jab We Met”.
+I watched the movie ages ago (and enjoyed it) and thought of rewatching it.
+I convinced my 12 years old kid to watch it with me.
 About 20 minutes into the movie, my usually sweet-mannered boy shook his head, “Mom, that lady is so annoying and melodramatic, I don’t know, how are you watching it?” and walked away.
-I thanked my stars, these kiddos (hopefully) are never going to be swayed by ultra faltoo dialogues, like,” Jab koi pyaar mein hota hai, tab koi sahi galat nahi hota…” Somehow this little incident made me remember my very practical grandma.
-I smiled, “Nani, the job is done, genes are passed to the next generation!” and I am sure, she smiled back from the heaven! 😁
+I stared at him blankly for a few seconds and thanked my stars, these kiddos (hopefully) are never going to be swayed by ultra faltoo dialogues, like,” Jab koi pyaar mein hota hai, tab koi sahi galat nahi hota…“.
+Anyways, if they learn something from movies, I would like them to learn “With great power comes great responsibility” (Courtesy: Spider-Man).
+Somehow this little incident made me remember my very practical grandma.
+I smiled, “Nani, the job is done, genes are passed to the next generation!” and I am sure, she smiled back from heaven! 😁